iapsoecs/iapsoecs.github.io/aboutus.md

 	<tr  class="profile-cell">
 	<td width="73%" class="profile-cell">
 	<p><strong>Alex Haumann (USA, member):</strong>
-	Alex is an environmental scientist studying the polar climate of the Southern Ocean and the interaction between the sea ice, ocean, atmosphere, and carbon cycle.
-He received his PhD from ETH Zurich (2016), which was awarded with the ETH Medal and the Prix de Quervain.
-Currently, Alex is a postdoc at Princeton University and BAS honorary researcher.
-He collaborates internationally in both the SOCCOM and ORCHESTRA projects, and participated in the Antarctic Circumnavigation Expedition.</p>
+	Alex is an environmental scientist studying the polar climate of the Southern Ocean and the interaction between ice, ocean, atmosphere, and the carbon cycle.
+He received his PhD from ETH Zurich (2016).
+Currently, Alex is an Associate Research Scholar at Princeton University and BAS honorary researcher.
+He collaborates internationally in both the SOCCOM and ORCHESTRA projects, and participated in the Antarctic Circumnavigation Expedition.
+Alex enjoys cooking, hiking, travelling, and snowboarding.</p>
 	</td>
 	<td width="24%" class="profile-cell">
 	<a href="https://www.ahaumann.net" target="_blank"><img src="https://www.iapsoecs.org/uploads/bio_photos/alex.jpg" alt="Alex Haumann" class="profile-image"/></a>